 To really pack in the flavor in this dish, I love to start with sauteed onions, poblano peppers, and garlic.
 This creates a super flavorful base with just the right amount of spice from the poblano peppers.
 Next comes the shrimp.
 Cooking it with the onions and peppers ensures it will have tons of flavor as well.

 Then to keep things really easy, I used taco seasoning as the next layer of flavor.
 You can use a store-bought option or make your own.
 Taco seasoning has spices like cumin, paprika, chili powder, garlic powder, and oregano so it's an easy way to add tons of flavor in one step.
-Look for a version that is low sodium and doesn't have a lot of additives.

 Finally, to finish off the dish, I added black beans, corn, cherry tomatoes, cilantro, and lime juice.
 So easy and so good.
 Serve it on its own, over rice, stuffed into tortillas for tacos, in lettuce wraps, or over a big bed of greens for a shrimp taco salad.
 There are so many yummy options.